 - 1 tablespoon (15 g) pineapples, frozen chunks for convenience but you can also use fresh

-- 1 tablespoon (15 g) peanut butter, skip or replace with another nut butter if desired
+- 1 tablespoon (15 g) peanut butter, salted (or add a pinch of salt), skip or replace with another nut butter if desired

 - Gather the ingredients.